WASHINGTON (AP) — Wall Street sure loves the tax bill, even if polls show most Americans don't.

 Glenn Hubbard, an economist at Columbia Business School and former top economist for President George W. Bush, says the corporate tax cut will eventually benefit workers through higher pay.
 That will also boost the economy and most businesses by lifting spending.

 "Any way you slice it, it's good for companies," Hubbard said.

 For much of last year, the stock market's gains were helped by a synchronized global recovery, with economies from Europe to Asia to Latin America expanding simultaneously for the first time in a decade.

 Since November, investors' anticipation of a tax cut has pushed markets higher, said Keith Parker, an analyst at UBS.

-Still, the market's outsize return, only benefits a narrow slice of the population.
+Still, the market's outsize return, benefits only a narrow slice of the population.
 According to research by Edward Wolff, an economist at New York University, just 10 percent of the population owns 84 percent of the stock market's value.